Where Was “Napoleon Dynamite” Filmed?

 Amazingly, although the movie only cost $400,000 to make, it has grossed more than $45 million since it was released, according to Fantastic Facts.
 Like several other movies of the era (“Little Miss Sunshine” comes to mind), it’s the quintessential example of a low-budget, independent film that broke through into the mainstream to become a major blockbuster.

-Was it actually filmed in the location where the events of the movie were set?
-Discover where “Napoleon Dynamite” was filmed and unique locations that are similar to those of Preston, Idaho, that you can easily rent for yourself through Peerspace, the most extensive online marketplace for hourly rentals of all kinds of spaces.
+Did they actually film the movie in the location where its events took place?
+Discover where “Napoleon Dynamite” was filmed and unique locations in the same area that you can easily rent for yourself through Peerspace.
+Peerspace is the most extensive online marketplace for hourly rentals of all kinds of spaces.

 Where was “Napoleon Dynamite” filmed?

 Because Napoleon’s character is a high school student, much of the film takes place at his school.
-These scenes were actually filmed at the real Preston High School.
+They actually filmed these scenes at the real Preston High School.
 The school was the location for both interior and exterior shots of the high school throughout the film.

 Jared Hess himself graduated from Preston High School in 1997.
 For instance, this hilarious scene where the “Happy Hands Club” performs was filmed in one of the school’s classrooms.
 So was this famous scene where a bully tries to force Napoleon to hand over his tater tots.